scala-microservices-book/book-examples/chirper-app-primer/README.md

 * It uses the scaladsl api instead of javadsl from scala
 * For the sake of learning.
 The code is bare minimum and only uses Lagom service api related concepts.
 Which means it:
   * It does not use the Persistence API.
 All the data is simply stored on-memory using Map
-  * It neither relies on Apache Kafka
+  * It neither uses the Message Broker API

 Like it says: bare minimum